 From September 2021, students from the EU will be charged the international fee and be required to pay a study deposit.
 More details on fees and deposits are given below.

 Tuition fees vary according to the course you study and your fee status.
 We will assess your fee status when you apply.
-For international students, fees range from £14,400 to £16,740 for undergraduate courses, £12,000 for the International Foundation Year and £11,340 to £18,990 for postgraduate taught courses.
+For international students, fees in 2021-22 range from £14,400 to £16,740 for undergraduate courses, £12,000 for the International Foundation Year and £11,340 to £18,990 for postgraduate taught courses.
 Exact fees for all undergraduate and postgraduate taught courses are shown on our course pages.
 Fees for postgraduate research degrees can be viewed on our postgraduate research pages.

 Do I need to pay a deposit?